AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/waitlist-attendance-management.md

 ---

-# Waitlist & attendance management {#waitlist-attendance-management}
+# Waitlist & attendance management

 Administrators can manage attendance and waitlisting of courses for learners.